-Most prescriptions for children under 14 are free and don’t count towards the total.
+Most prescriptions for children under 14 are free and do not count towards the total.

 - any remedies, supplements or medicines that you buy without a prescription

-- any medicines that aren’t funded by the government — you still pay the full cost of these.
+- any medicines that are not funded by the government — you still pay the full cost of these.

 You can check online, or with your pharmacist or doctor to find out which medicines have extra charges.